encoredev/encore/docs/other/vs-supabase.md

 With Encore you don't need to be a cloud expert to make full use of the services offered by major cloud providers like AWS and GCP.

-You simply use Encore's [Infrastructure SDK](/docs/primitives) to **declare the infrastructure semantics directly in your application code**, and Encore then [automatically provisions the necessary infrastructure](/docs/deploy/infra) in your cloud, and provides a local development environment that matches your cloud environment.
+You simply use Encore's [Backend SDK](/docs/primitives) to **declare the infrastructure semantics directly in your application code**, and Encore then [automatically provisions the necessary infrastructure](/docs/deploy/infra) in your cloud, and provides a local development environment that matches your cloud environment.

 ### Example: Using PostgreSQL with Encore

-Here's an example of how to use Encore's [Infrastructure SDK](/docs/primitives) to define a PostgreSQL database (Go is used in the example, TypeScript support is also available):
+Here's an example of how to use Encore's [Backend SDK](/docs/primitives) to define a PostgreSQL database (Go is used in the example, TypeScript support is also available):

 To create a database, import `encore.dev/storage/sqldb` and call `sqldb.NewDatabase`, assigning the result to a package-level variable.
 Databases must be created from within an [Encore service](/docs/primitives/services-and-apis).